(Associate Professor of Plant Systematics)

 Justin works in the herbarium a few days each week.
 He mounts and files specimens.
 Justin is majoring in biology and also getting his teaching certificate.
 After graduation he plans to teach high school science in either a rural or inner-city school system.

-Stephen is a freshman at Todd County Central High School in Elkton, Kentucky.
+Stephen is a sophomore at Todd County Central High School in Elkton, Kentucky.
 He wants to pursue a career in botany.
 Currently, Stephen is an active breeder of Daylily (Hemerocallis).
 He also has a very strong interest in endangered and narrowly endemic species.
-Stephen lists his heroes as Emma Lucy Braun, John Kunkel Small, Augustin Gattinger, and Asa Gray.
-He volunteers in the APSU Herbarium every Friday where he assists with filing specimens and the development of the "Plant of the Week" bulletin board.
+Stephen lists his heroes as Emma Lucy Braun, John Kunkel Small, Augustin Gattinger, and Asa Gray. .